debezium/container-images/kafka/0.9/README.md

 ### `CREATE_TOPICS`

 This environment variable is optional.
 Use this to specify the topics that should be created as soon as the broker starts.
 The value should be a comma-separated list of topics, partitions, and replicas.
-For example, when this environment variable is set to `topic1:1:2,topic2:3:1`, then the container will create 'topic1' with 1 partition and 2 replicas, and 'topic2' with 3 partitions and 1 replica.
+For example, when this environment variable is set to `topic1:1:2,topic2:3:1:compact`, then the container will create 'topic1' with 1 partition and 2 replicas, and 'topic2' with 3 partitions, 1 replica and `cleanup.policy` set to compact.

 ### `LOG_LEVEL`